Internet public offerings the new rage?

 That lesson is already being learned by a group of entrepreneurs who are in the process of attempting an “Internet Offering.”
 Internet Offerings have not, thus far, been the success that the small business owner had hoped.
 While investment bankers might find other reasons for the lack of success of an Internet Offering by a startup company (or of any offering for a startup, for that matter), finding investors in these companies is going to be as difficult as it was without the Internet or perhaps even more so.
 While the Internet and the World Wide Web offer a tremendous audience of potential investors, far more than any “traditional” issuer effort, entrepreneurs are finding that the added exposure only provides a higher number of investor rejections.

-The reason should be obvious, but is apparently being lost in the hype.
+The reason should be obvious but is apparently being lost in the hype.
 Companies that need the benefits of the varied exemptions from registration that form the basis for “Internet Offerings” (such as Regulation A and the SCOR offering) are going to have the most problems raising capital.
 Aside from not being able to afford the underwriter’s fees associated with an offering, these companies cannot attract an underwriter in the first instance.
 The majority of investors and underwriters are looking for companies with a proven track record of sales, and hopefully, profits.
-If the prospective public company had a track record of sales and profits, it would not need the exemption and would proceed with a traditional underwriting.
-But the same reasons that these companies cannot attract underwriters is the reason that they have trouble with the SCOR or Internet offering they simply do not have the fundamentals that will attract investors.
+If the prospective public company had a track record of sales and profits, it would not need the exemption and would proceed with traditional underwriting.
+But the same reason that these companies cannot attract underwriters is the reason that they have trouble with the SCOR or Internet offering they simply do not have the fundamentals that will attract investors.

 Therefore, the Internet Offering is only going to be of marginal value to the issuer community.
-It may be useful for the successful company that needs to raise less than $5 million and is willing to take on the additional burdens of placing the offering.
+It may be useful for a successful company that needs to raise less than $5 million and is willing to take on the additional burdens of placing the offering.
 However, an issuer fitting that description is going to be rare.

 Will the approval of Wit-Trade, Spring Street’s bulletin board-based stock-trading mechanism have an effect on the industry?
-Although the concept initially appears to be an intriguing method of eliminating brokers, commissions and exchanges, a deeper look proves otherwise.
+Although the concept initially appears to be an intriguing method of eliminating brokers, commissions, and exchanges, a deeper look proves otherwise.

 Unlike Internet Offerings, Internet-based trading mechanisms may provide new services to the investment community and new opportunities to the brokerage community.
 The Internet already has proven to be an excellent medium for the dissemination of information to the investment community.
 Internet-based trading may enhance this by improving liquidity and providing timely market information to investors of the smaller-cap companies.